 USB Cable Overview (Video)

 The term USB stands for "Universal Serial Bus".
-USB cables are some of the most popular cable types available, used mostly to connect computers to peripheral devices such as cameras, camcorders, printers, scanners, and more.
-Devices manufactured to the current USB Revision 2.0 specification are backward compatible with version 1.1.
+USB cable assemblies are some of the most popular cable types available, used mostly to connect computers to peripheral devices such as cameras, camcorders, printers, scanners, and more.
+Devices manufactured to the current USB Revision 3.0 specification are backward compatible with version 1.1.

 Detail of USB Cable Construction